jawalsh/z652-Digital-Libraries-FA23/docs/week06.md

 ### Tasks
 - READ: Please complete the readings outlined above by: Thursday, 5pm.
-- DISCUSS: Please complete [this week's discussion](https://github.com/jawalsh/z652-Digital-Libraries/discussions/19) by: Thursday, 5pm.
+- DISCUSS: Please complete [this week's discussion](https://iu.instructure.com/courses/2169110/discussion_topics/13076831) by: Thursday, 5pm (no penalty for late submissions, because discussion was posted late).

 - **INSTALL** ImageMagick
     *   MacOS (option 1): If you have [homebrew](https://brew.sh/) installed, you can install ImageMagic from the Terminal command line with the commands: